Lesson Plan - Get It!

 Genealogist Elizabeth Mills says it's true in this next video.

 Finding Lost Relatives

-Many people who've been adopted decide at some point to search for their biological families.
-This leads to interesting discoveries and often brings a lot of joy, and a stronger feeling of connection.
+Many people who've been adopted decide to search for their biological families at some point.
+This leads to interesting discoveries and often brings much joy and a stronger connection.